What is a Records Schedule?

 Schedules applying to records common to all UW System institutions, now available in a searchable, filterable chart.
 The source PDFs for these records schedules are available on the UW System Records Management site.

 Records schedules which apply only to a particular office, department, or other campus unit.
 Please contact the records officer for a list of your specific office’s RRDAs.

 What if my records have no associated RRDAs, or the RRDAs are expired or otherwise in need of updating?

-Contact the records officer to set up an appointment for a records survey.
-Please fill out a Record Series Description Worksheet and email or send a hard copy via campus mailer to records management in advance of your appointment in order to expedite the process.
+Contact Records Management to set up an appointment for a records survey.
+Please fill out a Record Series Description Worksheet and email or send a hard copy via campus mailer to Records Management in advance of your appointment in order to expedite the process.

-All RRDAs must be approved by UWM Internal Audit and the Public Records Board before they go into effect.
+All RRDAs must be approved by the Public Records Board before they go into effect.
 The Public Records Board (PRB) meets on a quarterly basis to discuss RRDAs received from state agencies and either approve or return schedules with suggested changes.
-To ensure timely receipt and approval by the PRB, all proposed RRDAs should be signed and returned to UWM Records Management by June 10, 2014 for the next quarter.
+To ensure timely receipt and approval by the PRB, all proposed RRDAs should be signed and returned to UWM Records Management by their deadline.
+Please contact UWM Records Management for deadline information.
 Once the RRDAs are approved, the records manager will return copies to offices for reference and dissemination among staff.

 When do new approved RRDAs take effect?

 Immediately!
 RRDAs are also retroactive, which means that if you have, for example, 6 year-old records scheduled for destruction 3 years after creation, you may dispose of those records upon receipt of the approved RRDA.